pattern-lab/edition-node-grunt/README.md

 ## Prerequisites

-Pattern Lab Node uses [Node](https://nodejs.org) and  [npm](https://www.npmjs.com/) to manage project dependencies, and [grunt](http://gruntjs.com/) to run tasks and interface with core.

-Please follow the directions for [installing Node](https://nodejs.org/en/download/) on the Node website.
-This should include `npm`.
+The Pattern Lab Node - Grunt Edition uses [Node](https://nodejs.org) for core processing, [npm](https://www.npmjs.com/) to manage project dependencies, and [grunt.js](http://gruntjs.com/) to run tasks and interface with the core library.
+Node version 4 or higher suffices.
+You can follow the directions for [installing Node](https://nodejs.org/en/download/) on the Node website if you haven't done so already.
+Installation of Node will include npm.

 It's also highly recommended that you [install grunt](http://gruntjs.com/getting-started) globally.